-Potential maximum profit for this strategy depends only on the potential price increase of the underlying security; in theory it is unlimited.
+Potential maximum profit for the protective put strategy depends only on the potential price increase of the underlying security; in theory it is unlimited.
 If the put expires in-the-money, any gains realized from in an increase in its value will offset any decline in the unrealized profits from the underlying shares.
-On the other hand, if the put expires at- or out-of-the-money the investor will lose the entire premium paid for the put.
+On the other hand, if the protective put option expires at- or out-of-the-money the investor will lose the entire premium paid for the put.

 BEP: Stock Purchase Price + Premium Paid

 If Volatility Increases: Positive Effect